Bishop Kevin M. Harrison, Sr., GAC Senior Pastor

 On Friday, February 7, 2014, Kevin M. and Deborah D. Harrison consented to become Pastor and First Lady of the historic Grace Apostolic Church of Indianapolis, Indiana.
-District Elder Harrison is truly a 21st century leader.
+Bishop Harrison is truly a 21st Century leader.

-He is the loving husband of Deborah and they have been married for 36 years.
-From this union he has four sons and one daughter all baptized in Jesus name and filled with the precious gift of the Holy Ghost.
-District Elder Harrison also has one older daughter Tekedra, 39 years old.
+He is the loving husband of Deborah and they have been married for 46 years.
+From this union he has four sons and one daughter all baptized in Jesus Name and filled with the precious gift of the Holy Ghost.
+District Elder Harrison also has one older daughter Tekedra.

-If there were three phrases to describe District Elder Harrison’s approach to serving the congregation, they would be; Love God, Love God’s people and Love yourself.
+If there were three phrases to describe Bishop Harrison’s approach to serving the congregation, they would be; Love God, Love God’s people & Love yourself.
 All of the above-mentioned being seen and demonstrated through the lens of apostolic truth and practices.